Pre-Congress Courses

 • Management of central venous access devices and their complications – TBD

-• Chyme reinfusion: Roles in SBS – Ian Bissett, New Zealand
+• Chyme reinfusion: Roles in short bowel syndrome – Ian Bissett, New Zealand

 • Surgical reconstruction – Mattias Soop, Sweden